atzzCokeK/temperature-convertor/README.md

 # What I thought to develop this app

-# Language
+## Language

 I selected Typescript to develop.
 I am sure that typed programming is very useful and better at any scale, even if an app is small.
 In my experience, I mainly used Elm which is pure-functional programming language.

-# Framework
+## Framework

+### Next.js

+Why I selected Next.js is that it seems very easy and fast to develop.
+I think it is appropriate for this kind of light app.
+Especially, I like the point that it doesn't need many configs to build and deploy.
+And also I have never used Next.js, so this is the very nice opportunity to learn something new.

+### Tailwind-css

+I mostly used css and scss.
+But in my team, it is getting hard to maintain solid design in the product.
+Tailwind-css is easy to implement and use.
+Negative point is that class name is often too long though.

 # Design

--
+This test is to make an app that converts input in Celcius to Farenheit.
+However, I think it is better to convert it also it in Farenheit to Celcius.
+I try to make my app easy to know both of them are available.

 # How I implement light/dark mode

-- I make the custome hook(useDaekMode.ts) to handle the state(light or dark).
+- I make the custom hook(useDarkMode.ts) to handle the state(light or dark).
-- I use localstorage to read when this app is initialized, and also set the current state when it's toggled.
+- I use local-storage to read when this app is initialized, and also set the current state when it's toggled.
--